The possibilities for wearable tech have introduced many opportunities to better track health and provide quick access to data for practitioners.

 Employers reasoned that it was possible to bend the cost curve in supplying this information directly to patients.
 Having access to this real time data makes it possible to address health risk factors earlier on before they become actual conditions.

 Wearable technology will change the way diabetes is treated and diagnosed.
 Individuals can wear these tracking devices and have personal health information tracked around the clock.
 An individual can provide information to clinicians to help them make decisions to improve the patient’s lifestyle.

 Making this information directly available to individuals also helps a person make better decisions in their everyday life.
-It’s crucial to adapt in the changing market – Healthcare PR has never been more crucial than it currently is now to the viability and visibility of your company.
+It’s crucial to adapt in the changing market – both Healthcare PR and Digital health have never been more crucial to the viability and visibility of your company.

 How to Tap Into Culture for Travel PR Strategies

 In the world of travel public relations, connecting with the essence of a destination's culture...

 Using Public Relations to Communicate Health and Wellness Research

 Health and wellness research studies shape public understanding, policy decisions, and individual...